-If you go directly to the Samsung website, you can also get exclusive colours.
+If you go directly to the Samsung website, you can also get exclusive colors.

 Read our full Samsung Galaxy S21 Ultra review.

-Although it launched a year ago, the Samsung Galaxy Note 20 Ultra remains one of Samsung's most powerful devices; it's definitely the best version of the Note series yet.
+Although it launched more than a year ago, the Samsung Galaxy Note 20 Ultra remains one of Samsung's most powerful devices; it's definitely the best version of the Note series yet.